| La Reconquista13th century

 monarchies.
 He granted Valencia its own code of laws - the Furs, which

+became the founding stone of Valencian independence.
 The conquest was immediately followed by a complete repartition of properties

 and territories amongst the King's men.
 Scores of colonists flocked to